Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How do you measure emotional intelligence?

-Measuring someone’s emotional intelligence is a mix of careful observation and asking the right questions.
-Notice whether they seem defensive or open, if they’re able to keep their ego in check, and if they seem to be aware of other people’s emotions.
-Here are a few common interview questions to assess someone’s emotional intelligence:
+3. Ask the right questions: Even without the time or resources to conduct extensive evaluations, you can still get a sense of someone’s emotional intelligence by asking the right interview questions.
+Notice whether candidates seem defensive or open, appear able to keep their ego in check, and show awareness of other people’s emotions.
+Below are a few common interview questions to assess someone’s emotional intelligence:

 • What bothers you most about other people?